What are your rates?

 If I want to meet you before I book, how do I arrange this?

-It’s always a good idea to meet before committing to anything.
+Whilst restrictions are still in place due to the Covid-19 pandemic, I am conducting the majority of my client meetings online or over the phone to limit the amount of people I am interacting with.
 A good rapport with your photographer is as important as the photographs themselves.
 After all, I’ll be spending all day with you!
-I am happy to arrange a meeting with you, either at my home (in Horsforth, Leeds) where you will have full access to my digital galleries and books, or perhaps at your wedding venue.
-I can always arrange a telephone meeting instead if more convenient.
+I am happy to arrange a meeting with you over Zoom or I can arrange a telephone meeting instead if more convenient.

 Do I need to pay a deposit?

 I call it a booking fee, as once it is paid, your booking is secured.
+I take your date off the market and will not accept any other bookings.
 A non-refundable booking fee of 25% of your chosen package is required.
-On booking I give you an invoice for your records.
-This details ways you can pay – either bank transfer, cash or cheque.
+I send you an invoice for your records, detailing ways you can pay – either bank transfer, cash or cheque.

 How do I book?

-Either in person, over the phone or via email.
-You fill in and sign a booking form, which I keep on record.
-You also receive a copy plus full terms and conditions.
+You fill in and sign a booking form, which I keep on record and you get a copy of too plus full terms and conditions.
 Once your booking form is completed and your booking fee paid (either by bank transfer, cheque or cash), you’re all set!

 After booking you will I see you again before my wedding day?

 When is my final balance due?

 Your remaining balance is due one month before your wedding date.
 I invoice you about two months in advance so you have plenty of notice.
 You can pay either by bank transfer, cheque or cash – details on your invoice.

 Do you work alone or with a second shooter?